mileweb/CDNProCLI/cdn/bash/readme.md

 ```
 git clone https://github.com/mileweb/qtlcli.git
 ```
 2. Create a file  named `SECRET_api_credential.txt` under this directory.
-Open a text editor and edit the file with the following:
+Open a text editor and put the following content into the file:
 ```
 USER='Your API username'
 API_KEY='You secret API key'